robertaninfeliz/TodoReactApp/README.md

 1. Add new todos
 2. Mark todos as completed
 3. Delete todos
+4. Edit existing todos
+5. Clear all completed todos at once

 ## Installation
 1. Clone the repository to your local machine: